 EACH RECIPE MAKES 2 GALLONS OF BEER.

-This pack features 3 of our most popular craft series recipes (American Ale, German Wheat and Dopplebock).
+This pack features 3 of our most popular dark beer recipes (Irish Stout, Dopplebock and Nut Brown Ale).
 These recipes feature a complex blend of specialty malts, combined with the finest hops by master brewers in New Zealand’s famous Speight’s brewery, providing the optimum flavor profiles for world-class beers.
 Contains malted barley, water, hops, caramel and yeast.
 No additives.
 No preservatives.

 Make sure and sanitize everything that comes in contact with your beer.